hobbyquaker/node-red-contrib-polymer/README.md

 Site Node, a Page Node and a Group Node.
 The Group needs to have the Page as parent, the Page needs to have the Site as parent.
 Then you can add elements with the Group as parent.

+Sites and Pages need to have an unique URL-safe name.

 ### Adding and removing classes via msg